THIS IS JUST THE BEGINNING!

 To launch our 30th anniversary year, we gifted 300 Victory Garden Starter Packs to the community on June 25th.
 Hundreds of people came to the Sonoma Plaza for the drive through give away.

 We were blown away by how people wanted to take part in this community-wide garden project, so gifted more plants from Sonoma Garden Park, donated by Pauls Produce.
-Sign up for the “SEC 30 Year Gardens” mailing list to be the first to hear about our next giveaway.
+Thank you to all of the wonderful volunteers and sponsors who made this celebration possible.

 We asked our friends at Valley Bar + Bottle to create a recipe using the SEC Victory Garden produce.
 Here’s what they created.